Page updated May 2026

 - Explain that students also have an IP and should opt to use tools that protect their knowledge and creativity from unknown or uncertain uses, making Copilot a good tool to use.

 - Refer students to information on appropriate use of course materials.
-(USask Library)
+(University Library)

 Example uses of GenAI